Assane N'Doye

 Died in 2019, Dakar, Senegal

-According to Nicole Guez, sociologist, art critic, curator and author of the Guide de l’Art Africain contemporain (1991), Assane N'Doye is one of the most gifted artists of his generation.
-Born in Dakar in 1952, N'Doye showed a keen interest in the plastic arts from an early age.
-As a child, he attended a traditional school where he learned drawing, pottery, modeling and enamel decoration.
-From 1969 to 1972 he studied at the National School of Arts in Dakar and began to sell his drawings through the gallery on Galandou Diouf Street in downtown Dakar.
-In 1974, after passing the competitive examination at the National School of Decorative Art in Aubusson, he left Senegal for France.
-He quickly joined an artist's workshop specializing in textile design for which he produced printing models for major furniture and fashion houses.
+According to Nicole Guez, sociologist, art critic, curator, and author of Guide de l’Art Africain contemporain (1991), Assane N’Doye is one of the most talented artists of his generation.
+Born in Dakar in 1952, N’Doye showed a strong interest in the visual arts from an early age.
+As a child, alongside a conventional school education, he attended an artisanal school where he learned drawing, pottery, modeling, and enamel decoration.